-Healing Through Grief: Finding Comfort and Strength in Islam
+Healing Through Grief: 17 Ways to Find Comfort and Strength in Islam

 Inna lilahi wa inna illahi raji'un—To Allah we belong, and to Him is our return.
 These words offer a profound reminder of our place in the universe and the temporary nature of our worldly existence.
 Losing a loved one is undoubtedly one of the hardest trials we face in this life.
 Yet, Allah (SWT) has created us to worship Him and live in communities where we support one another.
 Talking about our feelings of sadness and loss is an essential step toward healing.